vmware/build-tools-for-vmware-aria/infrastructure/readme.md

 java --version
 ```

-The latest versions used to test this guide are as follows:
+The latest versions used to test this guide on Ubuntu are as follows:
 ```
 Docker version 27.0.3
 NodeJS version 14.21.3